FairCMS: Cloud Media Sharing with Fair Copyright Protection: Efficiency Analysis

-The computation cost is firstly discussed.
-For both CERAMS-I and CERAMS-II, the cost of \textbf{Parts 1} and \textbf{3} is unconcerned, as they are performed offline only before the media sharing effort begins and when a copyright dispute occurs, respectively.
+The computation cost is analyzed first.
+For both FairCMS-I and FairCMS-II, the cost of \textbf{Parts 1} and \textbf{3} is unconcerned, as they are performed offline only before the media sharing trail begins and when a copyright dispute occurs, respectively.
 Conversely, \textbf{Part 2}, which requires online interaction among the owner, users and the cloud, is the main burden of the operational efficiency of media sharing protocol.
-In \textbf{Part 2} of CERAMS-I, the owner only costs $O(K\alpha)$ to produce re-encryption keys for all $K$ users.
-The cloud needs to spend $O(K(T+2L)\beta)$ to perform the re-encryption operations and spend $O(KTL\alpha)$ to calculate the D-LUTs in the ciphertext domain, where $T$ is the length of the LUTs and $L$ is the length of the user's fingerprints.
-The user needs to spend $O((L+2)\alpha)$ to encrypt his fingerprint and calculate the re-encryption keys, and spend $O(T\alpha+T\gamma)$ to decrypt his personalized D-LUT.
-Similarly, in \textbf{Part 2} of CERAMS-II, the case of the owner’s side is the same as that of CERAMS-I, so the computation cost is still $O(K\alpha)$.
-In CERAMS-II, the cloud’s cost increases $O(KMT\alpha+KM\beta)$, and the cost to the user changes to $O((M+L+2)\alpha+M\gamma)$, where $M$ is the size of the required media.
-This is because in CERAMS-II, the joint decryption and fingerprinting operation is outsourced to the cloud who carries out all computations in the ciphertext domain.
+In \textbf{Part 2} of FairCMS-I, the owner only costs $O(K\alpha)$ to produce re-encryption keys for all $K$ users.
+The cloud needs to spend $O(K(T+2L)\beta)$ to perform the re-encryption operations and spend $O(KTL\alpha)$ to calculate the D-LUTs in the ciphertext domain, where $T$ is the length of the LUTs and $L$ is the length of the users' fingerprints.
+The user needs to spend $O((L+2)\alpha)$ to encrypt his/her fingerprint and calculate the re-encryption keys, and spend $O(T\alpha+T\gamma)$ to decrypt his/her personalized D-LUT.
+Similarly, in \textbf{Part 2} of FairCMS-II, the case of the owner’s side is the same as that of FairCMS-I, so the computation cost is still $O(K\alpha)$. {In FairCMS-II, the cloud’s cost increases $O(KMT\alpha+KM\beta)$, and the cost to the user changes to $O((M+L+2)\alpha+M\gamma)$, where $M$ is the size of the required media content.} This is because in FairCMS-II, the joint decryption and fingerprinting operation is outsourced to the cloud who carries out all computations in the ciphertext domain.
 In the client-side embedding AFP scheme, the owner is responsible for encrypting the E-LUT and computing the D-LUTs online for each user in the encryption domain, which costs $O(K(L+1)T\alpha)$.
-The user needs to encrypt his own fingerprint and decrypt the encrypted D-LUTs, which costs $O((T+L)\alpha+T\gamma)$.
+The user needs to encrypt his/her own fingerprint and decrypt the encrypted D-LUTs, which costs $O((T+L)\alpha+T\gamma)$.